 Currently there are 251 commercial game ranches and farms in Alberta, Saskatchewan, and Manitoba, holding 5100 bison and 2900 wapiti.

-The Division of Fish and Wildlife released the promised “White Paper” on game ranching.
+In January, the Division of Fish and Wildlife released the promised “White Paper” on game ranching.
 The document is considered lacking by AWA, and is basically 11-pages of game ranching “promotion”.
 The main issue- whether Alberta is well served by game ranching, and whether it should be part of our wildlife management- is not addressed.